 As a freelancer, you can measure your work up against the skillsets of larger players.
 If you must, partner with an agency or large design firm.
 Take just 10% of the profits if it simply gets you empaneled with them.
 Once you’re in, you can progressively bump up your price.

 You should identify how to get clients to listen to you.
-Cold calling isn’t for everyone.
+Simply finding a potential client's phone number and doing cold calling isn't for everyone.
 Qualify its merits for your client type before delving into it.
 You could also try onboarding clients via trials and demos.
 Offer 10 hours of work for free, or maybe reimagine a campaign they have already worked on and share it with them.

 There’s no better proof of your adeptness than this.

 Step 7: Attend And Conduct Webinars

 Show up at as many events and webinars as you can.
 Learn the tricks of the trade.
 Ask questions that pertain to your domain.
 For instance, if you’re attending a design workshop, you could introduce your business in the Q&A section before dropping a question about ‘machine learning and design’.
 Attendees take notice of such questions.